rkapl123/DBAddin/docs/README.md

 The Aboutbox can be reached by clicking the small dialogBox Launcher in the right bottom corner of the General Settings group of the DBAddin Ribbon.
 ![image](https://raw.githubusercontent.com/rkapl123/DBAddin/master/docs/image/AboutBox.PNG)

-There is a possibility to see the Log from there and set the future log events displayed (starting values are set in the config file).
+There is a possibility to set the future log events displayed (starting values are set in the config file).
 You can also fix legacy DBAddin functions, in case you decided to skip the possibility offered on opening a Workbook.

+To see the Log, there is a separate Button in the log group of the DBAddin ribbon that also indicates the existence of warning log entries with a red exclamation mark.

 The DBListFetch's and DBRowFetch's target areas' extent is stored in hidden named ranges assigned both to the calling function cell (DBFsource(Key)) and the target (DBFtarget(Key)).
 These hidden names are used to keep track of the previous content to prevent overwriting, clearing old values, etc.
 Sometimes during copying and pasting DB Functions, these names can get mixed up, leading to strange results or non-functioning of the "jump" function.
 In these cases, there is a tool in the DB Addin tools group, which may be used to "purge" these hidden named ranges in case of any strange behaviour due to multiple name assignments to the same area.